fportin/authenticate-me-project/README.md

 # Future Plans:
 * Implementing a Recommended feature along with Reviews.
-* Suggest to users which Vacation Spot listing is highly Recommended.
+* Suggest to users which Vacation Spot listings are highly Recommended.
-* Create algorithm what the user is interested in.
+* Create an algorithm to suggest what the user might be interested in.